tvermani13/databases-frontend/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+# Reasons why this project will remain incomplete:

+To fully deploy this application, I would have to deploy my database to the cloud, as thus far we've been running a local MySQL instance.

+This is way more than necessary for the requirements of Phase 4 of this project, therefore I am skipping it.